mmuckley/torchkbnufft/README.md

 sense_data = sensenufft_ob(x, ktraj)
 ```

 Application of the object in place of ```nufft_ob``` above would first multiply by the sensitivity coils in ```smap```, then compute a 64-length radial spoke for each coil.
-All operations are broadcast across coils, which minimizes interaction with the Python interpreter and maximizes computation speed.
+All operations are broadcast across coils, which minimizes interaction with the Python interpreter, helping computation speed.

 A detailed example of SENSE-NUFFT usage is included in ```notebooks/SENSE Example.ipynb```.

 ### Sparse Matrix Precomputation

-Sparse matrices are the fastest operation mode always on the CPU and for very large problems (>32 coils) on the GPU at the cost of more memory usage.
+Sparse matrices are a fast operation mode on the CPU and for large problems at the cost of more memory usage.
 The following code calculates sparse interpolation matrices and uses them to compute a single radial spoke of k-space data:

 ```python
 from torchkbnufft import AdjKbNufft